quangdaon/quangdao.com/src/posts/blog/2023-04-13-how-to-draw-svgs-in-code.md

 We are using a different kind of curve for this one.
 Since there's a specific ellipse (which happens to be a circle in our case) we want to trace around, we can use the `A`, or arc, command.
 This command takes in these parameters: `rx`, `ry`, `rotation`, `large-arc-flag`, `sweep-flag`, `x` and `y`. `rx` and `ry` define the size of the ellipse we want to trace our arc around.
 In our case, we are tracing around a circle with a radius of 20, so we will use 20 for both parameters. `rotation` becomes much more useful when you're tracing around an oblong ellipse.
 With a circle, we can rotate it as much as we want and it wouldn't make a difference, so we can keep this at zero.
 As usual, the last two `x` and `y` parameters define our destination point.

 The two remaining `flag` parameters are a little difficult to explain, but imagine you have two overlapping ellipses.
 The two points where they intersect are our previous point and the new point defined by the `x` and `y` parameters.
 There are four arcs you can trace along the circles between the two points, and these flags determine which of the arcs you would follow.
 For a more detailed explanation, check out [MDN's Tutorial on SVG Arcs](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths#arcs).
+As you may expect, there is also an `a` command that takes `x` and `y` parameters relative to the previous point.

 With the arc in place, we have officially completed our chicken!
 Here's the complete final SVG code: